 Magee Ranch Homeowners Association

-General Notice of Proposed Voting and Election Rules; Notice of Board Meeting to Consider Adoption of Voting and Election Rules
+Notice of Adoption of Voting and Election Rules

 Pending State Law on Fire Mitigation